 From our incorporation until just before the acquisition, we had been a wholly owned subsidiary of Developed Technology Resource, Inc., a Minnesota corporation.
 Developed Technology's common stock is publicly traded on the Over-the-Counter Bulletin Board under the symbol DEVT.OB.
 In exchange for 1,221,890 shares of our common stock, Developed Technology transferred to us certain contractual rights to receive royalties from a yet undeveloped or approved cancer detection method that is described below under " -- Cancer Detection Technology."
 As part of that process, Developed Technology distributed its holdings of our common stock to its shareholders of record as of May 7, 2001.
 While our common stock then became publicly held, there has been no trading of our common stock.
 Our articles of organization provide that our common stock may not be sold without our approval until the earlier of May 1, 2003 or the 90th day after the date our common stock is registered under the Securities Exchange Act of 1934.
-We are filing this Form 10-SB with the Securities Exchange Act.
+We are filing this Form 10-SB with the Securities and Exchange Commission in order to register our common stock under the Securities Exchange Act.

 On May 15, 2001, we acquired all of the outstanding common stock of Pro-Pharmaceuticals, Inc., a Massachusetts corporation organized on July 11, 2000 (referred to as Pro-Pharmaceuticals (Massachusetts)).
 We acquired these shares in exchange for 12,354,670 shares of our common stock.
 As a result, Pro-Pharmaceuticals (Massachusetts) became our wholly owned subsidiary, and the shareholders of Pro-Pharmaceuticals (Massachusetts) owned approximately 91% of the outstanding shares of our common stock.
 See "Item 4.
-Security Ownership of Certain Beneficial Owners and Management" for information about the ownership of our common stock.
+Security Ownership of Certain

+Beneficial Owners and Management" for information about the ownership of our common stock.
 After the acquisition, we merged with our wholly owned subsidiary, Pro-Pharmaceuticals (Massachusetts) and are the surviving corporation in the merger.
+The merger was treated as a capital transaction and was accounted for as a reverse merger in which Pro-Pharmaceuticals (Massachusetts) was the accounting acquirer.